LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/create-template.rst

 .. admonition:: Note

-   The starter code for this video is found at the `attribute-routing branch <https://github.com/LaunchCodeEducation/HelloASPDotNETDemo/tree/attribute-routing>`__ of ``HelloASPDotNETDemo``.
+   The starter code for this video is found at the `views-starter branch <https://github.com/LaunchCodeEducation/HelloASPDotNETDemo/tree/views-starter>`__ of ``HelloASPDotNETDemo``.
 The final code presented in this video is found on the `views-static branch <https://github.com/LaunchCodeEducation/HelloASPDotNETDemo/tree/views-static>`__.